 The Award serves the purpose to promote most impactful doctoral student work, to provide the students with the exposure to the community and the prospective employers, and to support interaction between academia and industry in the field of test technology.
 The Award is given to the winner of a two-stage contest with semi-finals held at TTTC-sponsored conferences, symposia or workshops.
 The winners of the semi-finals, determined by jurys composed of industrial experts, will compete against each other in the finals, held at a major TTTC-sponsored conference or symposium.
 This major Award is named after Prof. Edward J. McCluskey, a key educator and mentor in the fields of test technology, logic design, and reliability.

-Because of ATS being held after or really close to ITC, the Asian semi-final for the TTTC’s E. J. McCluskey Doctoral Thesis Award is usually held the year before.
+Because of ATS is held after or really close to ITC, the Asian a semi-final for the TTTC’s E. J. McCluskey Best Doctoral Thesis Award will be held in 2021.

 - define the problem and its relevance to industry,